TheMistoAI/MistoLine/README.md

 https://github.com/lllyasviel/ControlNet
 https://huggingface.co/docs/diffusers/main/en/api/pipelines/controlnet_sdxl

-The model is compatible with most SDXL models, except for PlaygroundV2.5 and CosXL.
+The model is compatible with most SDXL models, except for PlaygroundV2.5, CosXL, and SDXL-Lightning(maybe).
 It can be used in conjunction with LCM and other ControlNet models.

 The following usage of this model is not allowed:
 * Violating laws and regulations